 Despite each hangar door on Romeo and Sierra Lane getting professionally serviced and adjusted last summer, a brand new tenant called on a Friday evening to let me know the hangar door cable system broke with the door halfway up with his plane now stuck inside.
 I called our partner repair team at Champion Garage Doors, and their team made the needed repairs that evening.
 4 hours from issue reported to resolved.

-I want our proactive/preventative maintenance to preclude these types of issues, but things will still break and go wrong.
-I am pleased we quickly got the door back in action!
+We want our proactive/preventative maintenance to preclude these types of issues, but things will still break and go wrong.
+We are pleased we quickly got the door back in action!